alexiacl/eJPT/SECTION 3.1.: System and host based attacks.md

 ## SUID Binaries

-In addition of the three main permissions (read, write, execute)  linux has also a specialized permission call SUID, Set Owner User ID.
+In addition of the three main permissions (read, write, execute)  linux has also a specialized permission call **SUID, Set Owner User ID**.

 This permissions provides users to execute scripts or binaries with the permissions of the files owner but limited to the execution itself.

-**Steps to exploitation**:
+**Steps for exploitation**:

 1. Owner of the SUID binary
 2. Access permissions: executable permissions

 ## Hashes

 In linux multiple users can access simultaneously in a system.
-Al the information for all accounts is stored in the passwd file: /etc/passwd accessible by any user.
+Al the information for all accounts is stored in the passwd file: `/etc/passwd`accessible by any user.
 In this file passwrods are encrypted.
-All the encrypted passwords can be found in /etc/shadow that onlu root account can access.
+All the encrypted passwords can be found in `/etc/shadow´ that onlu root account can access.

 In passwd files there are different hashes:
 - $1: md4